ARCCSS-extremes/climpact/www/user_guide/new_user_guide_markdown.md

 <a name="outputgridded"></a>
-## 8. Examining output from netCDF files
+## 8. Examining output for netCDF files

 NetCDF files require special software for viewing and manipulating.
 We recommend using Panoply for easily viewing netCDF output, it is freely available and works under Windows, Linux and MacOS.
 To access and manipulate netCDF files requires a programming language such as R (which you already have installed!), Python, Matlab or many others.
 A visualisation from Panoply of the Standardised Precipitation-Evapotranspiration Index (SPEI) calculated over Australia is shown below.